RemasteredArch/doop_plot/README.md

 Last tested from Jaxydog/doop commit [`cabad396`](https://github.com/Jaxydog/doop/tree/cbad3961bd3f41a77d3de74e6fb0349f5ef72d47).

-Build and tested exclusively for gnuplot 5.2 patchlevel 8 on Ubuntu 20.04.
+Build and tested exclusively for:
+* Gnuplot 5.2 patchlevel 8 on Ubuntu 20.04
+* Gnuplot 5.4 patchlevel 2 on Ubuntu 22.04

 It may work on other versions, but this is entirely untested.

 ## Usage
 ```